-It’s no secret: there’s a talent accounting shortage in the United States.
+It’s no secret: there’s a talent accounting shortage in the United States, and securing hard to find accounting talent will become an even more prevalent problem for many organizations.

 Between automation, changing regulations, evolving attitudes around job satisfaction and the looming mass retirement of baby boomers, it can seem as if every day brings a new warning about the dwindling pool of CPAs.
 And it is newsworthy.
 Because while the supply-side landscape of quality talent has changed rapidly, the demand for that talent hasn’t transformed much at all.